Belmont-Hill-Makerspace/.github/profile/README.md

 ## Troubleshooting

-> Step-by-step guide to identify and resolve common issues encountered during development and deployment.
+> Guide to identify and resolve common issues encountered during development and deployment.

-1. **Missing Files**: Verify that the repository was cloned using GitHub Desktop.
+* **Missing Files**: Verify that the repository was cloned using GitHub Desktop.
 If files are missing, re-clone the repository to ensure all dependencies are included.
-2. **Unsupported Versions**: Check that the latest versions of PROS, LemLib, and C++ are installed.
+* **Unsupported Versions**: Check that the latest versions of PROS, LemLib, and C++ are installed.
 Update any outdated tools to maintain compatibility with the codebase.
-3. **Merge Conflicts**: Before starting work, confirm that no other team member is editing the same file.
+* **Merge Conflicts**: Before starting work, confirm that no other team member is editing the same file.
 If conflicts occur, use GitHub Desktop to compare changes and resolve them by selecting the appropriate code.
-4. **Build Errors**: If the build and upload process fails when connected to the controller, try the following steps:
+* **Build Errors**: If the build and upload process fails when connected to the controller, try the following steps:
-  - Ensure the Micro-USB cable is securely connected to both the controller and your computer.
+  * Ensure the Micro-USB cable is securely connected to both the controller and your computer.
-  - Restart the controller and VEX Robot Brain, then attempt the upload again.
+  * Restart the controller and VEX Robot Brain, then attempt the upload again.
-  - Verify that the correct COM port is selected in the PROS settings.
+  * Verify that the correct COM port is selected in the PROS settings.
-  - If the issue persists, disconnect and reconnect the cable, then retry the upload process.
+  * If the issue persists, disconnect and reconnect the cable, then retry the upload process.
-  - Repeat the upload process a few times, as intermittent connectivity issues may resolve after multiple attempts.
+  * Repeat the upload process a few times, as intermittent connectivity issues may resolve after multiple attempts.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONVENTIONS -->